-- 1.3.19.
-The Local Plan is supported by a number of other planning documents, including: - Local Development Scheme this lists and describes all planning policy documents and the timetable for preparing them; - Statement of Community Involvement this sets out the procedures and methods that will be used to consult and engage with the public in the preparation of planning policies, and the determination of planning applications.

-- Supplementary Planning Documents (SPDs) these provide further explanation of Local Plan policies where this is needed. - The City of London Community Infrastructure Levy (CIL) CIL is a statutory charge on new development that is used to help fund the provision of infrastructure.
-A charging schedule specifies the rates that apply according to the land uses proposed.
+- 1.4.26 The Local Plan is supported by a number of other planning and City Corporation documents, including: - Local Development Scheme this lists and describes all planning policy documents and the timetable for preparing them;. - Statement of Community Involvement this sets out the procedures and methods that will be used to consult and engage with the public in the preparation of planning policies, and the determination of planning applications. - Supplementary Planning Documents (SPDs) these provide further explanation of Local Plan policies where this is needed. - The City of London Community Infrastructure Levy (CIL) CIL is a statutory charge on new development that is used to help fund the provision of infrastructure.
+A charging schedule specifies the rates that apply according to the land uses proposed. - The City of London Transport Strategy this sets out a 25 year framework for future investment in and management of the City's streets, as well as measures to reduce the social, economic and environmental impacts of motor traffic and congestion.